mattyriv143/Shidler-FIN321-Project/stage2-spec-RIVERA.md

 ## 1. Problem Statement

-Our firm, an aerospace manfacturer based in the U.S., expects to receive **€20,000,000 in 12 months** from a European customer.
-Because our financial statments and operating costs are designated in **USD**, this receivable creates risk of **foreign exhange exposure** to fluctuations in the **EUR/USD** rate.
+Our firm, an aerospace manufacturer based in the U.S., expects to receive **€20,000,000 in 12 months** from a European customer.
+Because our financial statements and operating costs are designated in **USD**, this receivable creates risk of **foreign exchange exposure** to fluctuations in the **EUR/USD** rate.
 At today's **spot rate of 1.16**, the receivable is worth approximately **23.2 million**.
 However, the **1-year forward rate of 1.0890** shows that the market expects the euro to weaken.
 The objective of this analysis is to quantify, compare, and evaluate alternative hedging strategies to stabilize dollar proceeds.
 This specification details the structure of a spreadsheet model that supports decisions at the Treasury and CFO levels.

 ---